mattsacks/loops/README.md

 ## Why

-I wanted a general purpose tracker for qualitative data over time to create small-friction feedback loops.
+I wanted a general purpose tracker for quantitative data over time to create small-friction feedback loops.
 Everything else was either overpriced, too complex, or had no visualization mechanism.